ankitgarg1999/cs224/README.md

 Course link :- https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1194/

-To perview jupyter notebooks, open https://nbviewer.jupyter.org/ and paste the github link for the notebooks
+To perview jupyter notebooks, open https://nbviewer.jupyter.org/ and paste the github link for the notebooks.
+Python file for jupyter notebooks is also there.